 BOTANY BEGINNERS 2021 - Grasses for the Masses

 This virtual course is designed for anyone who wants to learn how to identify the most common native and introduced grasses of the tallgrass prairie region, and possibly a few prominent sedges and rushes.
 This course is for beginners, and the emphasis is on learning how to learn the plants, and becoming more self-sufficient through guided practice.
 Once students can learn the names of the plants they are interested in, it can open up a whole new world to explore.
-The course will be divided into two summer sectons:
+Although the classes are no longer live, the videos of each course are listed below:

 Cool season grasses - Click on the course title to view the video of this class